 If you're the kind of host who likes to plan ahead and meet all of their guests' needs, you're in the right place — this party drink calculator is a tool for you! 🍾

-Whether you're planning a wedding reception or a simple house party with pizza and beer, this alcohol calculator for party is bound to make your life a lot easier.
+Whether you're planning a wedding reception or a simple house party with pizza and beer, this alcohol calculator for a party is bound to make your life a lot easier.
 Use our calculator to answer the question: "How much alcohol for the party is appropriate?"; and read on to find out how to do the estimations on your own.

 How to use our party drink calculator?

-Using our drink calculator for party is as easy as pie!
+Using our drink calculator for parties is as easy as pie!
 To answer the question of how much alcohol for the party should I get?, you only need to provide some very basic information about the event and your guests.
 Follow this set of instructions, and you will get the appropriate amount of drinks estimated in no time!

 1. The first thing you need to do is pick whether you know what will be drunk by whom.
 Do you know exactly how many people will drink beer, how many will choose wine, and who will opt for stronger liquors?
 If you do, leave the calculator at the default "Yes" in the top-most field and carry on to the following sections:

 - If your guests will have beer 🍺, input the number of beer drinkers and the expected duration of the party in hours.
 At the bottom of this section, you will get the total number of beers that you need to get.
-Remember that our alcohol calculator for party rounds the result up the closest integer.
+Remember that our alcohol calculator for party rounds the result up to the closest integer.

 💡 Got some spare time on your hands?
 You can use it to step up your beer game and give homebrewing a try.
 Check out our ABV calculator for more details.